O2 waives the exit fee on death – but the handset debt still stands

 If the deceased had Virgin Media Mobile, the same phone number applies – one call covers both.
 For Virgin Media broadband or TV, call Virgin Media separately on 0800 952 2302.

-Information verified against O2’s bereavement help page at o2.co.uk/help/account/manage-your-account/bereavement.
-Last verified: May 2026.
+Information verified against O2’s bereavement help page at o2.co.uk/help/account/manage-your-account/bereavement, O2 Insure information at o2.co.uk/help/digital-services/o2-insurance, and O2 Refresh Device Plan CCA Terms at o2.co.uk/termsandconditions/mobile/o2-refresh-device-plan-cca-term-and-conditions.
+Last verified: June 2026.